ArcaneNibble/cnoidal/format_notes.md

 TODO TEST IF GZIP DATA ISN'T ACTUALLY GZIP

+(TODO CHECK THE FOLLOWING) The size of the compressed data in bytes should be specified as the value of a `*_SIZE` section, although having an accurate value is only important on Windows.
+On non-Windows, the value merely has to be nonzero.

+(TODO CHECK THE FOLLOWING).
+If the compressed stream contains fewer bytes than expected (either specified by a `*_PREDEC_SIZE` tag or otherwise computed), an error occurs and parsing of the entire file is aborted.
+If there are more bytes in the compressed stream than expected, the remaining bytes are ignored.

 #### `LT_SECTION_ZFACNAME_SIZE`

 If this section is present and nonzero, it indicates that data in the `LT_SECTION_FACNAME` section is compressed with gzip.
 The data that is compressed includes everything **except** the first 8 bytes (consisting of `number_of_facilities` and `facility_name_total_memory`):